kissmetrics/km-support/_posts/2010-01-06-understanding-identities.md

 * [Section 1.
 People Are Represented by Two Types of "Identities"][section1]
 * [Section 2.
 Use the Named ID You Have Access To][section2]
     * [Section 2.1 Setting Named ID's: `identify` method][section2.1]
-    * [Section 2.2 Example Uses of `identify` to Avoid][section2.2]
+    * [Section 2.2 Gotcha!
+Example Uses of `identify` to Avoid][section2.2]
 * [Section 3.
 An ID Should Not Change Often, But When It Does...][section3]
+    * [Section 3.1 Introduction to "Aliasing"][section3.1]
-    * [Section 3.1 Let Our JS Library Connect the Two IDs][section3.1]
+    * [Section 3.2 Let Our JS Library "Alias" the Two IDs][section3.2]
-        * [Section 3.1.1 JS Library Examples][section3.1.1]
+        * [Section 3.2.1 JS Library Examples][section3.2.1]
-    * [Section 3.2 Manually Connect Two IDs: `alias` method][section3.2]
+    * [Section 3.3 Manually Calling the `alias` Method][section3.3]
-    * [Section 3.3 Word of Warning][section3.3]
+    * [Section 3.4 Word of Warning][section3.4]

 In KISSmetrics, every unit of recorded data is associated with the person who interacted with your website or application.
 This is a seemingly simple idea but it has powerful consequences.

 <a name="section-1"></a>
 ## 1. People Are Represented by Two Types of "Identities"

-Your visitors and customers can be split into two groups: those you have information about, and those you don't.
+Each person tracked by KISSmetrics can be referred to by their "**Customer ID**" KISSmetrics Property.
+(I won't get into too much detail about Properties here.
+Just know that our reporting tools have an option named "Customer ID", which lets you see each customer's contribution to the data you are reporting on.
+For more info, you can read [People, Events, and Properties][pep] after finishing this.)

+There are two types of Customer IDs.
 Here is some terminology we frequently use:

-* ***Named Identities***: a *recognizable* string that represents a person:
+* ***Named Identities*** (aka *Named ID*): a *recognizable* string that represents a person:
   * `foo@example.com`
   * `User #12345`
   * `Facebook ID #67890`
-* ***Anonymous Identities***: a *randomly-generated* string that represents a person before you know who they are:
+* ***Anonymous Identities*** (aka *Anonymous ID*): a *randomly-generated* string that represents a person before you know who they are:
   * `y75Fe33597qBqkR4obZZYV+wF3Y=`
   * `6j1KH1zrwBS6T2iIsixvpfnCnxY=`

-When your team runs reports on the collected data, both types of Identities are available as the special "**Customer ID**" KISSmetrics Property.
-(I won't get into too much detail about Properties here.
-Just know that our reports have an option named "Customer ID", which shows each customer's contribution to the data you are viewing.
-For more info, you can read [People, Events, and Properties][pep] after finishing this. )
+Here's a visual representation of 3 people within our data model:

+    KM Person 1
+    └── "Customer ID" (KISSmetrics property)
+        └── 'y75Fe33597qBqkR4obZZYV+wF3Y=' (Anonymous ID)

+    KM Person 2
+    └── "Customer ID" (KISSmetrics property)
+        └── '6j1KH1zrwBS6T2iIsixvpfnCnxY=' (Anonymous ID)

+    KM Person 3
+    └── "Customer ID" (KISSmetrics property)
+        └── 'User #12345' (Named ID)

-Here is an example use of **Customer ID** to visualize how often each of our customers submitted a support request:
+When your team is logged in to our website, this is an example of using **Customer ID**.
+This particular example shows how often these 4 customers submitted a support request:

 ![Segmentation Example][segmentation-example]

 <a name="section-2"></a>
 ## 2. Use the Named ID You Have Access To

-Ideally, each customer needs to be represented by only **one** Named ID.
+Ideally, each customer is represented by only **one** Named ID.
 Whatever type of ID you use depends on the information your app/website collects.
 The most common Named IDs are:

 * **Account ID**: useful if people sign up for your service and log in.
 * **Email Address**: useful if people subscribe to mailing lists.

-You will have the chance to add "secondary" identities as additional KISSmetrics properties.
-So if your team wants to run reports like the one above, and see both Account ID *and* Email Address, you can maintain Account IDs as the Named Identity, while setting Email Address as a separate KISSmetrics *Property* of each person.
+If your team wants to run reports like the one above and have the choice to switch between Emails or Account IDs, you can store "secondary" identities as additional KISSmetrics properties:

+    KM Person
+    ├── "Customer ID" (KISSmetrics property)
+    |   └── 'User #12345' (Named ID)
+    ├── "Email Address" (KISSmetrics property)
+    |   └── 'foo@example.com' (Secondary Named ID)
+    └── "Full Name" (KISSmetrics property)
+        └── 'Pat Jones' (Additional metadata)

 Be aware that *First Name/Last Name* and *IP Addressses* are not considered strong enough identifiers to distinguish one person from another.
 However, you can still save this type of metadata as KISSmetrics Properties.